A graph is a data structure that consists of the following two components:

 1. Adjacency Matrix

 2. Adjacency List

 There are other representations also like, Incidence Matrix and Incidence List.
-The choice of the graph representation is situation specific.
+The choice of graph representation is situation-specific.
 It totally depends on the type of operations to be performed and ease of use.

 Adjacency Matrix is a 2D array of size V x V where V is the number of vertices in a graph.
 Let the 2D array be adj, a slot adj[i][j] = 1 indicates that there is an edge from vertex i to vertex j.
 Adjacency matrix for undirected graph is always symmetric.
 Adjacency Matrix is also used to represent weighted graphs.
 If adj[i][j] = w, then there is an edge from vertex i to vertex j with weight w.

 The adjacency matrix for the above example graph is:

 Pros: Representation is easier to implement and follow.
 Removing an edge takes O(1) time.
 Queries like whether there is an edge from vertex ‘u’ to vertex ‘v’ are efficient and can be done O(1).

 Cons: Consumes more space O(V^2).
 Even if the graph is sparse(contains less number of edges), it consumes the same space.
 Adding a vertex is O(V^2) time.